 So that's my take on humour.
 I make no apologies to Americans for spelling it "properly" - and I make no apology for including jokes here that are obviously North American.
 I will as time and motivation allow put more of my collection here.

 I would like to apologise for times when lack of insight means I use humour that not all people appreciate.
 When talking with people about subjects we disagree on, unless I know the people involved, I tend to avoid humour as it is so capable of being misunderstood.

 This particularly applies to internet discussions.
 With only words to communicate, the difficult job of communication is made more difficult.
-I use emoticons to make clear that my sense of humour is at work.
+I try and use emoticons to make clear when my sense of humour is at work.
 Sadly some people use emoticons in confrontational ways.
 When I argue a point, I try never to give confusing signals.
 I don't mind arguing, although these days most people's concept of arguing is vastly different.
 But if it's not clear I'm arguing a point, I'm probably not.